Samantha-norrie/Samantha-norrie.github.io/README.md

-# Hello!
-Welcome to my GitHub!

-My name is Samantha Norrie.
+# Hello, my name is Samantha Norrie!

 I'm currently studying and researching Quantum Computing at the University of Victoria.
 I enjoy mixing Quantum Computing with Visualisation and Computer Science Education!

+This page contains my academic CV.
+Please check out my GitHub for more information on the projects that I have worked on!

 ### Academic Experience

 #### Teaching Assistant, UVic, Department of Computer Science
 September 2022 - Present

-Courses
+##### Courses
 - CSC 116: Fundamentals of Programming with Engineering Applications II
 - CSC 115: Fundamentals of Programming: II
 - CSC 130: World Wide Web and Mobile Applications

 - Teaches foundational programming concepts
 - Marks projects, midterms, and finals in a timely manner